The Secret of NIMH: Home media

 The Secret of NIMH debuted on Super 8 film and several home video formats in 1983, including VHS, Betamax, CED Videodisc, Video8 and LaserDisc, which were distributed by MGM/UA Home Video in North America and Warner Home Video in Europe, Australia and Japan.
 A Video 2000 version was also released exclusively in Europe.
 With a $79 purchase price in the United States, the VHS edition sold approximately 25,000 copies within the first few months.

 On September 6, 1990, the film was re-released on both VHS and LaserDisc in a new advertising campaign with lower retail prices.
 It was this new wide availability on video, as well as broadcasts on cable, that helped NIMH garner a cult following long after its theatrical debut.
 This was followed by another VHS release under the MGM/UA Family Entertainment label in 1994, along with a Philips CD-i video disc version that same year, which was available exclusively through Warner Home Video worldwide.

 The film was released on DVD for the first time on November 17, 1998, which was reprinted numerous times in the ensuing years, both as a stand-alone release or bundled with other animated films from MGM or 20th Century Fox.
 Don Bluth and Gary Goldman later oversaw a high-definition restoration of the film, which was released on June 19, 2007, in a 2-disc DVD set called the "Family Fun Edition".
 Improvements in the transfer over the 1998 DVD include color correction and dirt and dust removal and included special features such as audio commentary from both individuals and an interview featurette.
 A Blu-ray version was released on March 29, 2011, which retained the special features of the "Family Fun Edition".
+The film was released on Blu-ray again by Eureka Entertainment, a Region B issue under the label's Masters of Cinema line.